-All this, from "video art", a medium that’s been unfairly sometimes associated with novelty for novelty’s sake; a sort of newness viewed with a sideways glance that hints at old-fashioned accusations of a lack of craft, or technology’s redundancy in covering human truths.
+All this, from "video art", a medium that's been unfairly associated with novelty for novelty's sake, a sort of newness viewed with a sideways glance that hints at old-fashioned accusations of a lack of craft or technology's redundancy in covering human truths.
 Nothing could be more inaccurate in the case of Viola.
-As he’s often discussed, technology here is simply a tool, not an end-goal, to craft what he needs to express.
-"I see that media technology is not at odds with our inner selves, but in fact a reflection of it," Viola has said.
+As he's often discussed, technology here is simply a tool, not an end goal, to craft what he needs to express.
+"I see that media technology is not at odds with our inner selves, but in fact, a reflection of it," Viola has said.

-Birth and rebirth are the most succinct descriptors of these themes – after all, they inherently connote death, the sublime, a morphing between different spiritual and physical states of being.
-Viola had transcribed into his journal that “Birth is not a beginning, death is not an end,” and it’s a testament to the potency of his work that having seen it, that notion feels unquestionably veracious.
+Birth and rebirth are the most succinct descriptors of these themes – after all, they inherently connote death, the sublime, and morphing between different spiritual and physical states of being.
+Viola had transcribed into his journal that "Birth is not a beginning, death is not an end," and it's a testament to the potency of his work that, having seen it, that notion feels unquestionably veracious.

-By far the most arresting piece in the show, and indeed, one of the most arresting artworks I’ve ever seen, is Slowly Turning Narrative.
-It comprises a large room with a rotating screen at its centre which has a reflecting surface on one side, and a plain surface on the other.
-The viewer comes into view as a reflection with every rotation, and the other images are formed from two projectors: one showing a close up of a man’s face, the other a series of coloured images – variously a course, fireworks, and other snapshots of apparent exuberance.
+By far the most arresting piece in the show, and indeed, one of the most arresting artworks I've ever seen, is Slowly Turning Narrative.
+It comprises a large room with a rotating screen at its centre, which has a reflecting surface on one side, and a plain surface on the other.
+The viewer comes into view as a reflection with every rotation.
+The other images are formed from two projectors: one showing a close up of a man's face, the other a series of coloured images – variously a course, fireworks, and other snapshots of apparent exuberance.

-Over all of this is a low dirge – at first an indecipherable groan, until you pick out a man’s voice reading a series of actions: "The one who uses.
+Across all of this is a low dirge – at first an indecipherable groan, until you pick out a man's voice reading a series of actions: "The one who uses.
 The one who controls.
 The one who believes.
 The one who observes.
 The one who sleeps," and so on.
-The 1992 piece manages to elicit tears of confusion, sadness, and joy through just projections and screens – it’s astonishing how digital images and mechanics manage to access parts of the human psyche that conscious self-examination never could.
-I can’t pinpoint what it is the piece makes you feel, or why it makes you feel it; perhaps that’s where its potency lies.
+The 1992 piece elicits tears of confusion, sadness, and joy through just projections and screens – it's astonishing how digital images and mechanics manage to access parts of the human psyche that conscious self-examination never could.
+I can't pinpoint what it is the piece makes you feel or why it makes you feel it; perhaps that's where its potency lies.

-There are too many moments almost as powerful as this to describe, but another similarly arresting piece is Tristan’s Ascension (The Sound of a Mountain Under a Waterfall), shown with another 2005 work, Fire Woman.
-These were originally created for a staging of Wagner’s Tristan and Isolde, and since re-edited to form standalone pieces.
-They’re presented on a gargantuan screen, like a monolith in a vast room, and are awe inspiring.
-Tristan’s Ascension is a surreal portrait of transcendence, showing the ascent of the soul after death, and manages to do such a lofty and complex notion justice.
+There are too many moments almost as powerful as this to describe, but another similarly arresting piece is Tristan's Ascension (The Sound of a Mountain Under a Waterfall), shown with another 2005 work, Fire Woman.
+These were originally created for a staging of Wagner's Tristan and Isolde and have since been re-edited to form standalone pieces.
+They're presented on a gargantuan screen, like a monolith in a vast room, and are awe-inspiring.
+Tristan's Ascension is a surreal portrait of transcendence, showing the ascent of the soul after death, and manages to do such a lofty and complex notion of justice.

-Nearing the end of the show is The Dreamers *(2013), an installation of seven screens each showing a different person face up, submerged in water.
-We see bubbles and we know they’re breathing, but the crisp definition and the slightly odd colour tint makes them seem otherworldly and hyperreal.
-It’s little surprise to learn that the piece was inspired by Viola’s near-drowning in a lake when he was six years old.
-He described a feeling of stillness and calm, rather than anxiety; perfectly captured in the serene, shut-eyed faces of the subjects in *The Dreamers.
-The piece seems to be saying, as many others do, that endings are not endings – death itself is not a full stop, everything is in motion in ways we cannot fully comprehend.
-In a strange way, it’s very comforting.
+Nearing the end of the show is The Dreamers (2013), an installation of seven screens, each showing a different person face-up, submerged in water.
+We see bubbles, and we know they're breathing, but the crisp definition and the slightly odd colour tint make them seem otherworldly and hyperreal.
+It's of little surprise to learn that the piece was inspired by Viola's near-drowning in a lake when he was six years old.
+He described a feeling of stillness and calm, rather than anxiety, perfectly captured in the serene, shut-eyed faces of the subjects in The Dreamers.
+The piece seems to be saying, as many others do, that endings are not endings – death itself is not a full stop.
+Everything is in motion in ways we cannot fully comprehend.
+In a strange way, it's very comforting.

 The finale of the show is Viola's 2014 work Inverted Birth.
 We see a man coated in various vicious liquids ranging in colour from a sinister tar-like black to blood red and milky white.
 Finally, as Viola puts it, "a soft mist brings acceptance, awakening and birth."

-Water and liquid are a motif throughout Viola’s work to represent birth and renewal, a sort of cleansing and kinesis.
-The fact these are delineated in video and through technological means is due to those formats’ ability to convey this in a visceral immediacy that painting or sculpture for instance could not, rather than for newness’ sake or fetishisation of gadgetry.
-The medium is part of Viola’s conspiring to represent the body and soul’s movement in space, to position those in relation to the "imminent fragments of sensory experience and dreams of presence", in the words of American cultural critic Kathleen Stewart.
+Water and liquid are motifs throughout Viola's work to represent birth and renewal, a sort of cleansing and kinesis.
+The fact these are delineated in video and through technological means is due to those formats' ability to convey this in a visceral immediacy that painting or sculpture, for instance, could not, rather than for newness' sake or fetishisation of gadgetry.
+The medium is part of Viola's conspiring to represent the body and soul's movement in space, to position those concerning the "imminent fragments of sensory experience and dreams of presence", in the words of American cultural critic Kathleen Stewart.